KyleGoslan/KGLocationManager/README.md

 ## License

-UpdateKit is available under the MIT license.
+KGLocationManager is available under the MIT license.
 See the LICENSE file for more info.